scotteza/scotteza/README.md

 I'm Scott, an engineering manager and lead software engineer .

-I work as a platform engineering manager for 3 teams (Developer Experience, Edge Compute, and SRE) at [Cazoo](https://www.cazoo.co.uk/).
+I work as a platform engineering manager for 4 teams (Developer Experience, Edge Compute, SRE, and Cloud Engineering) at [Cazoo](https://www.cazoo.co.uk/).

 In my spare time I read books, play guitar, and learn about investing.